 Addressing challenges with daily activities may be difficult and frustrating for your child.
 Our pediatric OTs are patient and skilled at recognizing and celebrating your child’s small but important milestones, such as brushing their teeth, communicating clearly, and playing with friends.
 Although progress is not always linear, regular occupational therapy is an essential part of empowering your child to participate more actively in their environment.

 Care Options for Kids believes in bringing families and occupational therapists together to nurture all aspects of the child’s well-being.
 Our leading pediatric specialists are committed to providing the best in-home care that empowers children to reach their greatest potential.

 Our team works to transform the lives of children and their families every day through extraordinary care.
 We honor their impact by providing them opportunities to develop their careers, pursue fulfilling work, and achieve a healthy work-life balance.
 We recognize that our compassionate caregivers are the heart of our organization and the key drivers of success.

 Each of our skilled occupational therapists is selected because of their compassionate nature, professional training, and track record of excellence.
 We are committed to ensuring our pediatric specialists uphold our mission to support children and their families while demonstrating the highest standards of quality, trust, and teamwork.

+We're proud to serve children and their families nationwide.
 Find exceptional in-home occupational therapy for your child from one of our provider locations.